So you don’t end up working during your free time.

 8. If you have noisy children in the house, buy noise-canceling headphones.

 9. Make sure you have your technology and equipment set up before an emergency need comes up for it.
-Better yet, set up your equipment when you first start working from home and then check it on a set day each month to make sure it’s functioning correctly.
+Better yet, set up your equipment when you start working from home and then check it on a set day each month to make sure it’s functioning correctly.

 10. If you have children, paying for childcare can be an excellent investment.
 Grandparents, by the way, come free.
 (If you’re working from home with a partner, consider creating a schedule so that one of you has the kids while the other works.)